 "We also believe this person is from Delphi — currently or has previously lived here, visits Delphi on a regular basis or works here," Carter said.

 On February 13, 2017, Libby German, 14, and Abby Williams, 13, went missing after going to hike the Delphi trails.
-Their bodies were found the next day near the Monon High Bridge.
+The girl's bodies, according to police, were discovered the following day near Monon High Bridge.

 The case rocked the tiny town, which has a population of approximately 3,000.
 The story also captured national attention after police released a photo of the suspect taken by German on her cell phone, as well as audio recorded on the same phone in which a man can be hearing saying "down the hill."

 Since then, police have chased thousands of leads — and the latest information released suggests that they may be a step closer to finding the killer.

 In the press conference, police also released more extensive audio and video clips, including a video taken from German's cell phone that shows the suspect walking across the railway bridge towards the girls.

 In the short video clip, the suspect appears to be wearing a dark blue windbreaker jacket with jeans.
 It appears as though he has his hands stuffed in his pockets as he walks over the railroad ties.